BALaka-18/Neural-Networks-and-Deep-Learning/README.md

 This repository contains the notebooks that I had submitted as solutions to the programming assignments from Week 2 to Week 4.

-All solutions notebooks had passed with 100% score.

 Verify my certification **[here](https://www.coursera.org/account/accomplishments/verify/XJGX24B6ZYLC)**

 **WEEK 2**